Sign in

 7. Heat of Hydration

-Retarding admixtures do not reduce the heat output of concrete but delay the rise of the peak temperature by a time interval similar to the one by which the concrete was retarded.
+While retarding admixtures do not reduce the heat output of concrete, they postpone the peak temperature increase by a period equivalent to the retardation duration.

 8. Volume Deformation